-Oryx—The International Journal of Conservation is a quarterly, peer-reviewed journal of biodiversity conservation, conservation policy and sustainable use, and the interaction of these subjects with social, economic and political issues.
+Oryx—The International Journal of Conservation is a bimonthly, peer-reviewed journal of biodiversity conservation, conservation policy and sustainable use, and the interaction of these subjects with social, economic and political issues.
 The journal has a particular interest in material that has the potential to improve conservation management and practice, supports the publishing and communication aspirations of conservation researchers and practitioners worldwide and helps build capacity for conservation.
+The journal’s 2018 Impact Factor is 2.801.

 Besides research Articles and Short Communications, Oryx regularly publishes Reviews, Forum Articles and Letters, and every issue includes a selection of international conservation news.